RobBloxham/Battleship/README.md

 I am a General Assembly Software Engineering Immmersive fellow.
 This game was created with Vanilla JavaScript, HTML, and CSS.
 A thank you to my cohort mates, instructors, Stoven, and IndigoPunch for the help and nudge in the right direction when I hit any roadblocks.
+Can you find the dad joke from icanhazdadjoke.com?

 ## Project status
 The project is complete in its inital form however I may revisit this project to add in 2 player functionality.